Jiarong-L/notes/docs/Bioinfo/Databases/CAZy.md

 ## TODO: check if  jgi.fa 's FASTA is correct
 ## TODO: check if  jgi.fa 's header matches cazy.jgi
 ## TODO: replace ncbi.fa 's header with jgi
+## if not equals, may due to private part of db ???

 cat ncbi.fa jgi.fa > cazy.fa
 ```